-The bill introduces the concepts of "designated prisoner" and "relevant offence" for the purpose of prescribing the mass murderers and serial killers to whom a ministerial direction may apply.
-These definitions cover prisoners who are serving life or indefinite imprisonment or who are Governor's pleasure detainees as listed under schedule 3 of the Sentence Administration Act 2003.
-The prisoner must be serving a sentence for at least one conviction for a relevant offence, which is defined to include the Western Australian offence of murder, the former offence of wilful murder, as well as similar offences when committed elsewhere, including any place outside Australia.
-In addition, such a prisoner must have been convicted of two or more other relevant offences that were committed at any time, or have been convicted of another relevant offence, and that offence must have been committed on a different day from the first relevant offence.
-As such, ministerial directions can only be made regarding mass murderers, being someone who has killed three or more people on one day; and serial killers, being someone who has killed two or more people on different days.
-The issue of consideration for a resocialisation program and periodic parole review arises only in relation to schedule 3 prisoners.
+The Bill introduces the concepts 'designated prisoner' and 'relevant offence' for the purpose of prescribing the mass murderers and serial killers to whom a Ministerial direction may apply.

+These definitions cover prisoners who are serving life or indefinite imprisonment or are Governor's pleasure detainees as listed under Schedule 3 of the Sentence Administration Act 2003 (WA).

+The prisoner must be serving a sentence for at least one conviction for a 'relevant offence', which is defined to include the Western Australian offence of murder, the former offence of wilful murder, as well as similar offences when committed elsewhere (including any place outside Australia).

+In addition, such a prisoner must have:

+- been convicted of two or more other relevant offences which were committed at any time; or - been convicted of another relevant offence, and the offence must have been committed on a different day to the first relevant offence.

+As such, Ministerial directions can only be made regarding mass murderers, being someone who has killed three or more people on one day, and serial killers, being someone who has killed two or more people on different days.

+The issue of consideration for a re-socialisation programme and periodic parole review only arises in relation to Schedule 3 prisoners.
 It is thus not necessary to extend the scheme to other classes of prisoners.

-The minister is empowered to make a direction following the receipt of a designated prisoner's relevant report, which is defined to be the first statutory report for parole consideration.
+The Minister is empowered to make a direction following receipt of a designated prisoner's relevant report, which is defined to be the first statutory report for parole consideration.
 This has been necessary to avoid any potential interference with the minimum non-parole period set by a sentencing court and therefore minimises the risk of constitutional challenge to the making of a direction.

-Ministerial directions are not compulsory, nor are they automated.
-The minister has absolute discretion about whether to make a direction about a designated prisoner.
-Consistent with the current operation of the Sentence Administration Act 2003, the decision is not subject to natural justice or any requirements for procedural fairness.
-The amendments also provide that a direction cannot be challenged, appealed or reviewed in any court, except on the basis of jurisdictional error.
-A direction must be in writing and must specify start and end dates of no more than six years apart.
-Copies of the direction must be provided to the board, the chief executive officer of the Department of Corrective Services and the prisoner concerned.
-During the period that the direction is in effect, the board and the CEO of corrections will be prevented from undertaking any assessment, consideration or reporting functions of parole or a resocialisation program for the designated prisoner.
-A direction may be renewed three months prior to when it is due to expire.
+The Ministerial directions are not compulsory nor are they automated.
+The Minister has absolute discretion whether or not to make a direction in relation to a designated prisoner.
+Consistent with the current operation of the Sentence Administration Act 2003 (WA), the decision is not subject to natural justice or any requirements for procedural fairness.
+The amendments also provide that a direction cannot be challenged, appealed, or reviewed in any court, except on the basis of jurisdictional error.

+A direction must be in writing, and must specify start and end dates not more than six years apart.
+Copies of the direction must be provided to the Board, the CEO Corrections and to the prisoner concerned.

+For the period that the direction is in effect, it will prevent the Board and CEO Corrections from undertaking any assessment, consideration or reporting functions in respect of parole or a re-socialisation programme for the designated prisoner.

+A direction may be renewed within three months prior to when it is due to expire.
 There is no limit to the number of successive directions that can be made.

-The legislation will maintain the minister's capacity to request a report about a designated prisoner or for the board to provide a report under section 12 of the Sentence Administration Act 2003.
-Although the intent is that the section 12 reporting mechanism will not be used during the period of a direction, the retention of this ability negates the need to include special provisions for the revocation of a direction.
-It allows for any exceptional cases in which parole may need to be considered or when a new minister comes in and has a different view about an already issued direction.
+The legislation will maintain capacity for the Minister to request a report about a designated prisoner or for the Board to provide a report under section 12 of the Sentence Administration Act 2003 (WA).
+While the intent is that the section 12 reporting mechanism will not be used during the period of a direction, the retention of this ability negates the need to include special provisions for revocation of a direction and allows for any exceptional cases where parole may need to be considered or if a different Minister has a different view in regard to an issued direction.

-Extract from Hansard

-[COUNCIL - Wednesday, 7 November 2018] p7920b-7921a Hon Sue Ellery